Sdcrouse/git-version-control-git-basics-v-000/README.md

 We can see that Git has created a new version of our repo, represented by the _SHA_ `e55477d`.
-SHAs are the identification system that `git` uses to keep track of versions; they're long complex numberes and letters that are unlikely to be duplicated.
+SHAs are the identification system that `git` uses to keep track of versions; they're long complex numbers and letters that are unlikely to be duplicated.

 The `commit` command committed 1 file.